Language selection

 How does space affect the human body? - Text version

 Space has tremendous effects on the human body!
 By studying astronauts' health, we also help people on Earth.
-(Credit: CSA)
+(Credit: Canadian Space Agency)

 Learn more about Canadian science on the ISS